zoe-jpeg/zoe-jpeg/README.md

 - 👋🏾 Hi, I’m Zoë
 - 👀 Interested in software development & aerospace engineering
-- 🌱 Currently working Python and learning Golang & Javascript
+- 🌱 Currently working in Python and getting more familiar with Swift & Java
 - 📫 How to reach me - zoemibryant@gmail.com

 <!---